openkraken/website/docs/guide/basic/difference-to-web.en-US.md

 ## Local storage

-In browsers, we often use `LocalStorage` for local data storage, while in Kraken we use `AsyncStorage` to implement local storage.
+In the browser, we often use `LocalStorage` for local data storage, while in Kraken we use `AsyncStorage` to implement local storage.
 It provides a more efficient asynchronous API to prevent I/O from blocking the UI thread.
 More information You can view [Asynchronous Local Storage](/en-US/api/enhancement/storage).